samz007/classifiers-comparison/README.md

 **Overview**

-This project is focused at analyzing the labelled data of wine quality and building a prediction model for quality of the wine.
-The repository contains several components such as data preprocessing, models, ensembling, model selection that can be clubbed together to form overall prediction algorithm.
+This project is focused on analyzing the labeled data of wine quality and building a prediction model for the quality of the wine.
+The repository contains several components such as data preprocessing, models, ensembling, a model selection that can be clubbed together to form the overall prediction algorithm.